nba-emu/NanoBoyAdvance/README.md

 dumpstck [count]: displays a given amount of stack entries
 frame: run until the first line of the next frame gets rendered
 c: continues execution
+q: quit nanoboyadvance (useful in case of game crashing)
 ```
 The commands may change in future. <b>Also I will add disassembling capability</b>.